 Written by Jaimi Bird, M.A., CCC-SLP

-As shared in my previous two post, phonological awareness is a term that refers to a group of pre-reading skills that are important for literacy and language development.
-Phonological awareness is the ability to hear sounds that make up words in spoken language.
+As shared in my two previous posts, phonological awareness is a term that refers to a group of pre-reading skills that are important for literacy and language development.
+Phonological awareness is the ability to hear sounds that makeup words in spoken language.
 This includes recognizing words that rhyme, deciding whether words begin or end with the same sounds, understanding that syllables and sounds can be manipulated to create new words, and separating words into syllables and into their individual sounds.

 Now let’s focus on another stepping stone in phonological awareness: BLENDING!
 Recognizing that sentences can be broken down into words and that words can be broken down into syllables and phonemes (sounds) is segmenting, Blending is pulling the individual sounds or syllables back together to make words.
 Children who can segment and blend words back together are able to use this knowledge when reading and spelling.